-The CIOMS International Ethical Guidelines for Health-related Research Involving Humans (Geneva: 2016) provides international vetted ethical principles and detailed commentary on how universal ethical principles should be applied, with particular attention to conducting research in low-resource settings.
+The CIOMS International Ethical Guidelines for Health-related Research Involving Humans (Geneva: 2016) provides detailed commentary on how universal ethical principles should be applied, with particular attention to conducting research in low-resource settings.
 It includes 25 guidelines addressing different topics, settings and population groups concerned by health-related research.

 The Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals by the International Committee of Medical Journal Editors (ICJME) include clear statements on ethical principles related to publication in biomedical journals.
 Authorship and contributorship, editorship, peer review, conflicts of interest, privacy and confidentiality and protection of human subjects and animals in research are addressed.

 The Agency for Healthcare Research and Quality (AHRQ) published Registries to Evaluate Patient Outcomes: a User’s guide, Third Edition, 2014, which is a reference for establishing, maintaining and evaluating the success of registries created to collect data about patient outcomes.
 Section II: ‘Legal and Ethical Considerations for Registries’ is a specific chapter dedicated to ethics, data ownership, and privacy.
 The concepts within are useful although focused on US law.